Infection prevention and control

 Preventing infection in our Trust is taken very seriously and each and every person plays an important role in minimising the risks.

-The IPC Team comprises a lead nurse, Senior Nurse, two IPC Nurses and an IPC Facilitator.
+The IPC team comprises a lead nurse, senior nurse, IPC nurses, a clinic audit facilitator and a team administrator.
 The team work very closely with other staff in the Trust, including cleaning services, pharmacists, nurses, doctors and therapists amongst other clinical disciplines, to ensure that the healthcare environment and our practices are safe for all patients and service users.

-Everyone has a vital part to play in helping prevent and control infections, so please remember to:
+Everyone has a vital part to play in helping prevent and control infections, so remember to:

 Leave infections at home